Jump to content

 • For the operation of the websites freiheitsrechte.org, mach-meldung.org, bea-aber-sicher.de and nopner.eu: Data automatically transmitted to us is not stored.
 We delete security log data stored on the basis of Art.
 6 Para.
 1 Sentence 1 lit. f within six months.

-• For the distribution of our newsletter: We process your email address and whether you have opened the newsletter.
+• For the distribution of our newsletter: We process your email address and, if you have provided it, your first and last name.
 The legal basis for this processing is Art.
 6 para.
 1 p.
-1 lit. a DSGVO.
+1 lit. a GDPR.
 For more information, in particular on the revocation option, please see Newsletter.

 We would like to point out that data transmission on the Internet (e.g. communication by e-mail) may be subject to security gaps.
 Complete protection of data against unauthorized access by third parties is not possible.
 However, our website uses the SSL/TLS encryption method with optimal security settings.
 You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser input line.
 When SSL/TLS encryption is activated, the data that is transmitted is particularly protected during transport.
 For a high standard of protection in e-mail communication, we also offer the option of secure communication with PGP/GPG.

 We do not transmit any data to third parties without your express consent (Art.
 6 para.
-1 sentence 1 lit. a DSGVO), except for the purpose of managing contributions, wages or donations.
+1 sentence 1 lit. a GDPR), except for the purpose of managing membership contributions, wages or donations, as well as for sending out newsletters (see “Donations and Supporting Membership” and “Newsletter” for more information).
 If this is required or necessary, this is done within the framework of commissioned data processing.
 Our legitimate interest (Art.
 6 para.
-1 sentence 1 lit. f DSGVO) in commissioned data processing lies in the outsourcing of this resource-intensive processing.
+1 sentence 1 lit. f GDPR) in commissioned data processing lies in the outsourcing of this resource-intensive processing.
 The data is transferred to Lohn24 for payroll administration.

 We do not use any social media plug-ins.
 Instead, the buttons present at some points on the website represent a link to the website of the respective social media service (in our case Facebook, Twitter, YouTube, Instagram).
 The existing buttons alone do not result in the collection and transmission of data to these services.
 Only when you click on a button will you be directed to the page of the respective provider.

-We have created a separate privacy policy for the use of Zoom.
+We have created a separate privacy policy (in German) for the use of Zoom.

-The internet pages partly use so-called cookies.
+Internet pages partly use so-called cookies.
 Cookies are small text files that are stored on your computer and saved by your browser.
 Cookies do not cause any damage to your computer and do not contain viruses.
 Cookies serve to make our offer more user-friendly, effective and secure; this is our legitimate interest (Art.
 6 para.
-1 sentence 1 lit. f DSGVO) in their use.
+1 sentence 1 lit. f GDPR) in their use.

 The cookies we use are so-called "session cookies".
 They are automatically deleted after the end of your visit to our website.